Oldschoolwoman/test/README.md

 <h3>Considerations and Limitations</h3>
 <ol>
  <li>Tracking local changes is only possible for text files.
 Local History for binary files is not supported.</li>
- <li>Limited functionality for large files: for files larger than 1 MB, Local History tracks only the very fact of changes, but does not preserve the exact content modifications.</li>
+ <li>Limited functionality for large files: for files larger than 1 MB, Local History tracks only the very fact of changes, but does not track the exact content modifications.</li>
 <li>Remember that Local History does not support shared access – it is intended for personal use only.</li>
 </ol>